nci/scores/docs/contributing.md

 Please also read the [pull request checklist](https://github.com/nci/scores/blob/develop/.github/pull_request_template.md).

-Merge requests will undergo both a code review and a science review.
+Pull requests will undergo both a code review and a science review.
 The code review will focus on coding style, performance and test coverage.
-The science review will focus on the mathematical correctness of the implementation and the suitability of the method for inclusion within 'scores'.
+The science review will focus on the mathematical correctness of the implementation and the suitability of the method for inclusion within `scores`.

 ## Setting up for Development